Niusha Mancilla

-Niusha Carmen Mancilla Heredia (born 19 January 1971 in Cochabamba) is a Bolivian former middle and long-distance runner.
+Niusha Carmen Mancilla Heredia (born 19 January 1971) is a Bolivian former middle and long-distance runner.
 She holds the Bolivian records from 800 metres up to the 15 km road distance, as well as for the 3000 metres steeplechase.

 She is a two-time South American silver medallist in the 1500 metres and competed three times at the IAAF World Indoor Championships over that distance.
 She won middle distance track medals at the Ibero-American Championships in Athletics at the 2000 and 2002 editions.
 At the 2001 Bolivarian Games she won three gold medals and set two national records.
 She also represented Bolivia at the 2000 IAAF World Cross Country Championships and the 2003 Pan American Games.

 Career

 Mancilla began competing in middle distance events from a young age and was the 800 metres bronze medallist at the 1984 South American Youth Championships in Athletics.
 She made her global debut at the 1986 World Junior Championships in Athletics, competing in the 800 m and the 400 metres hurdles, in Athletics before going on to win the 800 m silver medal at the 1986 South American Youth Championships in Athletics.
 At later South American Junior Championships in Athletics, she came fourth in 1987 and 1988, then fifth at the 1989 meet.

 Mancilla's senior debut came at the 1997 IAAF World Indoor Championships, where she ran in the heats of the 1500 metres.
 In the outdoor season she claimed her first major senior medal, a silver over 1500 m at the 1997 South American Championships in Athletics.
 She was also a bronze medallist at the 1997 Bolivarian Games.
 Her first 800 m medal came at the 1998 South American Games, where she was runner-up in a time of 2:07.85 minutes.
 She set a Bolivian record of 4:20.16 minutes in the indoor 1500 m heats at the 1999 IAAF World Indoor Championships.
 Her first medal in cross country running also came that year when she was runner-up to Chile's Erika Olivera in the short course race at the South American Cross Country Championships.
 This led to her competing at the 2000 IAAF World Cross Country Championships and she came 82nd overall.